RSCC Policies & Guidelines

 - Expenses for books, supplies, postage, and other items that do not constitute actual traveling expenses should not be included on the claim form.

-- Claims for reimbursement for travel expenses should be submitted no later than thirty (30) days after completion of the travel.
+- Claims for reimbursement for travel expenses should be submitted no later than forty-five (45) days after completion of the travel.
 An exception would be for instructional class travel which can be turned in at the completion of the semester.

 - Each employee is responsible for ensuring that claims are filed in accordance with the provisions of this policy.